 If you’ve clicked on a link that has downloaded harmful software onto your device: Update your software immediately and run a scan to verify everything is healthy and in working order.

 If your credentials have been compromised: change all of your passwords immediately and consider using a password manager to fortify your overall security.
 A password manager helps you generate strong and unique passwords and allows you to securely store and access your login credentials instantly, even when you’re offline.

 How to stop phishing emails

-The thing to remember is that there is no obligation or pressure to reply to an email.
-You should always follow up a message with a call, or direct email to the address stated on their website – rather than reply to a potential scam.
+The thing to remember is that you have no obligation or pressure to reply to an email.
+You should always follow up a message with a call or a direct email message using the address provided on the sender’s website – rather than reply to a potential scam.